Skip to main content

 • Admin or appropriate role permissions to manage connections in Hatz (if applicable to your organization)

-• Custom MCP Servers feature must be enabled for your account (contact your administrator if you don't see the feature)
+• Custom MCP Servers must not be disabled by your workspace administrator (contact your administrator if you do not see the feature)

 Getting Started